-Full Admission with Academic Deficiencies
+2. Full Admission with Academic Deficiencies

-Students who have not demonstrated adequate readiness in English or Reading or Mathematics will be granted Full Admission with Academic Deficiencies to the Summer Developmental Program (which is called The S.T.A.R.S.
-Program: Students Trained for Academic Readiness and Success).
+Students who have not demonstrated adequate readiness in English or Reading or Mathematics may be granted Full Admission with Academic Deficiencies to the Summer Developmental Program, if available.
+The Summer Developmental Program is called The S.T.A.R.S.
+Program (Students Trained for Academic Readiness and Success).
 This is an intensive program that concentrates on high school subject areas (English, Reading, and Mathematics) that are applicable to success in first-year college courses.
-These courses carry institutional credit.
-Students who successfully complete the summer program, by passing the developmental courses in which they were determined to be deficient, will receive full admission, with mandatory participation in the Year-Long academic support program.
+Students who successfully complete the summer program, by passing the developmental courses in which they were determined to be deficient and the Learning Skills Laboratory courses, will receive full admission, with mandatory participation in the Year-Long academic support program.
 Students who fail to successfully complete the Summer Developmental Program are not eligible for enrollment in the regular academic year and will be counseled to explore other post-secondary opportunities, including those offered by community colleges.

-YEAR-LONG ACADEMIC SUPPORT PROGRAM
+D. YEAR-LONG ACADEMIC SUPPORT PROGRAM